 "Leggo My Meg-O" contains examples of (YMMV goes here):

-- Affectionate Parody: Complete with lots o Lampshade Hanging.
+- Affectionate Parody: Complete with lots of Lampshade Hanging.

 - Aww, Look!
-They Really Do Love Each Other: To spite returning to being Jerkasses at the end of the episode Peter and Lois seem genuinely concerned when she's kidnapped.
+They Really Do Love Each Other: Despite returning to being Jerkasses at the end of the episode Peter and Lois seem genuinely concerned for Meg when she's kidnapped.

 - Disguised Hostage Gambit: Brian and Stewie dress up as an Arabian businessman and a new victim respectively to infiltrate the auction, unfortunately Brian is forced to by Stewie to stop him being sold off.

 - Dodgeball Is Hell: The episode starts with all the kids in Meg's high school ganging up on her in a game of dodgeball.